Welcome to Photoshop 2: Portrait Retouching and Color Correction!

 Find a neutral area of skin in the photograph; a place that is not in shadow or highlight, and contains no wrinkles or blemishes.
 This is a good neutral area:

 After placing a color sampler, the Info Panel will appear and display the RGB values of our color sampler labeled at ‘#1.’
 To change these RGB values to CMYK values in the Info Panel, click the eyedropper icon under the ‘#1’ and choose CMYK from the dropdown menu.

 The Info Panel now displays the CMYK value for this color sampler.
 Each color sampler can be individually set to display different color modes.
 If you sampled an area similar to our example, your values should be close to these:

 We can now use the following guide to help decide how we should increase and decrease the different color channels.
 Comparing to our current color sampler, the closest value on our guide is the light brown color.

 There are endless skin tone variations among people, and there can be variation across the face and body on an individual person.
 Our goal is not to match this value exactly, but to use it as a guide and decide visually what effect makes our model's skin look it's best.

 Create a Curves Adjustment Layer.
 Our goal is to move our current CMYK values closer to the CMYK values in our guide.

-To adjust the value of ‘K’ or Black, go to the combined RGB Channel.
-To decrease black and to create some brightness, click in the upper part of the diagonal and drag upwards.
+To adjust the value of ‘K’ or Black, go to the combined RGB Channel, represented by the white line.
+Our goal is to decrease black and to create some brightness.
+We want to adjust the highlights without affecting the darker midtones and shadows of the image, so make a point on the middle of the white diagonal line then click on the upper part of the diagonal and drag upwards.